antoinemansour7/VehiQ/README.md

 - **Angular**: A full-fledged framework providing a wide range of features, suitable for enterprise-level applications.

 Description:
 React is a front-end framework.
-It is an open-source JavaScript library developed and create by Meta Platforms formerly known as Facebook.
-It’s a component-based framework meaning developers can create reusable self-contained piece of code that defines a specific UI component.
+It is an open-source JavaScript library developed and created by Meta Platforms formerly known as Facebook.
+It’s a component-based framework meaning developers can create reusable self-contained code that defines a specific UI component.
 Rationale:
 Qualitative Assessment:
 Strengths:
-As previously mentioned, React has a component-architecture which makes it easier to manage large and complex applications due to its encapsulated nature.
-React ahs a virtual Dom which is a lighter version of the actual DOM in the memory.
-Thus, React has faster and more efficient DOM updates and Browser re-renders since it updates the virtual DOM then optimize when updating the real DOM.
-React is the most in-demand web framework as such it has a large and ever-growing community provides an abundance of resources such as tutorials, forums and online communities.
+As previously mentioned, React has a component architecture that makes it easier to manage large and complex applications due to its encapsulated nature.
+React has a virtual DOM which is a lighter version of the actual DOM in the memory.
+Thus, React has faster and more efficient DOM updates and Browser re-renders since it updates the virtual DOM and then optimizes when updating the real DOM.
+React is the most in-demand web framework as such it has a large and ever-growing community and provides an abundance of resources such as tutorials, forums, and online communities.
 Weakness:
 React is based on a flux architecture which can prove hard to learn for developers.
 New concepts such as Actions, Dispatchers, Views, and Stores are hard to understand for beginners.
-Indeed, the Flux architecture can introduce scalability challenges due to growing set of dependencies between the aforementioned concepts.
+Indeed, the Flux architecture can introduce scalability challenges due to a growing set of dependencies between the aforementioned concepts.
 Also, React’s flux architecture forces developers to write many repetitive codes known as boilerplate code to set up the Flux pattern.
 Uses Cases:
--React Native allows developers to build mobile applications using JavaScript and React, thus enabling code sharing between the web and mobile platform.
+-React Native allows developers to build mobile applications using JavaScript and React, thus enabling code sharing between the web and mobile platforms.
--Large-Scale Web Applications: React’s modular architecture and vast tools like Redux and React Router is a great asset to build large-scale web applications with multiples UI requirements.
+-Large-Scale Web Applications: React’s modular architecture and vast tools like Redux and React Router a great assets for building large-scale web applications with multiple UI requirements.

 Description:
 Vue.js is a JavaScript framework for building interactive web interfaces.
 It focuses on the view layer and provides a simple API.
 It’s very approachable since its syntax is a blend of HTML and JavaScript.
 Vue.js is known for its vast ecosystems of libraries and tools making it a popular framework for both small and big projects alike.
 Rationale:
 Vue.js was chosen due to its simple nature.
-When we considered our front-end developers technological background, we found that Vue.js ’s ease of integration and incremental approach was the right fit for our team.
+When we considered our front-end developers' technological background, we found that Vue.js ’s ease of integration and incremental approach were the right fit for our team.
 Indeed, we are more familiar with HTML, CSS, and JavaScript thus Vue.js similar syntax is a great asset.
-Also, its component-based architecture and incremental philosophy enables us to modularize the code which help us scale harmoniously.
+Also, its component-based architecture and incremental philosophy enable us to modularize the code which helps us scale harmoniously.
 Qualitative Assessment:
 Strengths:
-As we previously mentioned, Vue.js has a simple syntax and has HTML-based templates which makes it friendly to developers already comfortable with HTML, CSS and JavaScript.
+As previously mentioned, Vue.js has a simple syntax and HTML-based templates, making it friendly to developers already comfortable with HTML, CSS, and JavaScript.
 Vue.js, through its virtual DOM, efficiently updates the DOM when a data property is changed in a Vue component.
-Also, Vue.js provided reactive features such as computed properties and watchers which allows faster responses to changing data.
+Also, Vue.js provided reactive features such as computed properties and watchers which allow faster responses to changing data.
 Vue.js encourages component-based architecture.
-Thus, the encapsulated components promote easy communication between parent-child, code reuse, modularity and maintainability.
+Thus, the encapsulated components promote easy communication between parent-child, code reuse, modularity, and maintainability.
 Weakness:
-Vue.js is a relatively newer framework, thus it faces challenges in enterprise adoptions compare to its older peers such as React and Angular.
-Indeed, to the lack of enterprise adoption, Vue.js doesn’t have the same level of studies and documentation.
+Vue.js is a relatively newer framework, thus it faces challenges in enterprise adoption compared to its older peers such as React and Angular.
+Indeed, due to the lack of enterprise adoption, Vue.js doesn’t have the same level of studies and documentation.
 Also, its ecosystem of libraries and tools may not be as vast as React or Angular.
-Some developers may not find a library or the set of tools specific to their unique needs.
+Some developers may not find a library or a set of tools specific to their unique needs.
 Furthermore, Vue.js official tooling named Vue CLI is very limited.
-Indeed, it doesn’t offer as many features as React’s Create React App nor Angular’s Angular CLI.
+Indeed, it doesn’t offer as many features as React’s Create React App or Angular’s Angular CLI.
 For example, Vue CLI does not offer built-in support for server-side rendering while React has Next.js and Angular has a built-in option.
 Uses Cases:
 -In-app Widgets: Vue.js is lightweight and flexible enough to be embedded into existing applications.
-It can easily be integrated to larger application due to its modular and incremental nature.
+It can easily be integrated into larger applications due to its modular and incremental nature.
--Interactive User Interfaces: Vue.js ‘s fast response rate due to its virtual DOM and responsive features is well suited for application with real-time data updates like dashboards.
+-Interactive User Interfaces: Vue.js ‘s fast response rate due to its virtual DOM and responsive features suits applications with real-time data updates like dashboards.